TrOllOchamO/BingoLol/README.md

 ## How do i help the project ?
 #### You can :
 * Share the project to your friends
+* Leave an heart-warming star on this project
 * [Propose new missions](https://github.com/TrOllOchamO/BingoLolMissions/blob/main/MissionsChart.md) ideas on our [Twitter](https://twitter.com/BingoLolOff?t=13NYAyNQcbNKwDJpfPyWow&s=09)
 * Report bugs [here](https://github.com/TrOllOchamO/BingoLol/issues) or on our [Twitter](https://twitter.com/BingoLolOff?t=13NYAyNQcbNKwDJpfPyWow&s=09)
 * Directly participate to the project by submitting ideas or helping on [the to do list](https://github.com/TrOllOchamO/BingoLol/blob/main/ToDoList.md)
 * Donate on [Paypal](https://paypal.me/TrOllOchamO?locale.x=fr_FR)

+## Thanks
+Special thanks to [the people who helped on the project](